What Does it Take to Be a Sewing Machine Operator?

 |State||Annual Mean Salary|

 |District of Columbia||$35,830|

-Tools & Technologies Used by Sewing Machine Operators
+What Tools & Technology do Sewing Machine Operators Use?

 Below is a list of the types of tools and technologies that Sewing Machine Operators may use on a daily basis:

 - Web browser software